MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/about-arc-enabled-system-center-virtual-machine-manager.md

 Azure Arc-enabled System Center Virtual Machine Manager (SCVMM) empowers System Center customers to connect their VMM environment to Azure and perform VM self-service operations from the Azure portal.
 With Azure Arc-enabled SCVMM, you get consistent management experience across Azure.

 Azure Arc-enabled System Center Virtual Machine Manager allows you to manage your Hybrid environment and perform self-service VM operations through Azure portal.
-For Microsoft Azure Pack customers, this solution is intended as an alternative to performing VM self-service operations.
+For Microsoft Azure Pack customers, this solution is intended as an alternative to perform VM self-service operations.

 Arc-enabled System Center VMM allows you to: